cnvr76/Semestral_work_-quiz-_Mysterious-Book/README.md

 + `config.py`: This module contains all the basic parameters, uploading videos/images/sounds/fonts and almost all of the variables

-+ `input_questions.py`: This is the module that contains 2 lists of questions and answers for the the "input-type" questions
++ `input_questions.py`: This is the module that contains 2 lists of questions and answers for the "input-type" questions

 + `pygamevideo.py`: This is externally downloaded module that contains class for playing videos inside Pygame window